uvrajanshuman/Spring-Core/src/main/java/com/refstash/externalizing_configurations/README.md

 ```
 > The external properties file should be specified either through `@PropertySource` or xml equivalent `<context:property-placeholder/>`.

-When @Value contains a SpEL expression the value will be dynamically computed at runtime.
+When `@Value` contains a SpEL expression the value will be dynamically computed at runtime.

 **Collection declaration and injection:**
 1. **Injecting List/Array:**<br>
-   The lists or array can be expressed directly in the properties file using `{}` notation. <br>
+   The lists or array can be expressed directly in the properties file separated by commas (`,`). <br>
    Consider the following list declaration and its injection.
    ```properties
    car.features = Power Steering, Power Windows, Air Conditioner, Heater \